 One of the most dramatic impacts of Covid has been on building occupancy, this may change the way your business operates permanently.
 If you are a large, high consuming business, now might be the time to review your Available Capacity.
 Adjusting your site’s electricity available supply capacity can make a significant difference to your monthly utility spend.
 In some cases, where businesses have diversified, an assessment may help to avoid excess charges and fines.

 Don’t lose sight of compliance obligations, Tracey Walsh, Energy Consultant

 Whilst there have been concessions to help organisations through the pandemic, compliance reporting has not been one of them.
 Plan early for reporting to maximise accuracy and minimise errors.
 Missed deadlines and incomplete submissions can be costly and, particularly in the case of SECR, reflect badly on your organisation’s green credentials.

 Consider energy behaviour change now, Sam Arje, Senior Energy Consultant

 Over the past year, we have experienced one of the largest behaviour change movements in history.
 The pandemic has required us all to change the way we go about our everyday lives.
 Businesses have had to transform their operations almost overnight to accommodate new laws and regulations.

 Compare what your organisation looks like now with last January, reflect on many of the positive elements that have come from enforced change.
 It is no mean feat to change the culture within an organisation.
 Now might just be an opportune time to change your organisation’s energy practices too and develop a behaviour change programme that can lead you to energy efficiency and sustainability success.

-Whether you are looking to secure the best pathway to a green recovery, transform your energy and sustainability management strategy, or evolve into an Energy Conscious Organisation, our team of expert Energy Services Consultants can help you achieve your objectives.
+Whether you are looking to secure the best pathway to a green recovery, amplify your net zero and carbon reduction strategy, or evolve into an Energy Conscious Organisation, our team of expert Energy Services Consultants can help you achieve your objectives.
 If you would like to talk to us, call on 01908 690018 or contact us today.